Layvin Kurzawa: Paris Saint-Germain

 On 27 August 2015, Kurzawa joined Ligue 1 champions Paris Saint-Germain for €23 million on a five-year contract.
 He made his debut on 11 September, coming on for Maxwell in the 67th minute of an eventual 2–2 draw with Bordeaux at the Parc des Princes.
 He scored his first goal for the team from the capital on 25 October, opening a 4–1 home win over Saint-Étienne when set up by Marco Verratti.

 Kurzawa scored and assisted Javier Pastore on 6 August 2016 as PSG won the Trophée des Champions against Lyon with a 4–1 win in Klagenfurt, Austria.
 Six days later, he recorded the team's first league goal of the new season, the game's only against Bastia.
 On 8 March 2017, he scored an own goal in a 6–1 loss to Barcelona in the last 16 of the Champions League; as Unai Emery's team squandered a 4–0 advantage from the first leg.

 On 31 October 2017, Kurzawa scored his first career hat-trick against Anderlecht in the Champions League group phase.
 Kurzawa became the first defender in modern Champions League history to achieve this feat in the competition.

 On 29 June 2020, Kurzawa signed a four-year contract extension with Paris Saint-Germain.
 On 13 September 2020, Kurzawa was one of many players involved in a brawl in Le Classique, which resulted in five red cards.
 He was given a six match suspension for his actions.

 Loan to Fulham

 On 1 September 2022, Kurzawa joined Premier League side Fulham on a season-long loan.
 Kurzawa scored his first goal for Fulham on 7 January 2023 against Hull City in the FA Cup 3rd round.

+Final season

+On 13 May 2024, Kurzawa announced the end of his career with PSG after appearing in just one match throughout the 2023–24 season.

+Boavista

+On 12 February 2025, Kurzawa was one of 9 players Boavista signed on free transfers, a day after FIFA lifted a transfer ban that had prevented the club from making signings in each of the past five transfer windows.
+He signed a deal that would run until the end of the season.
+On 14 February 2025, he made his debut for Boavista, coming on as a substitute in a 1–0 loss against Estrela Amadora.